yeastpro/ExpressYeaself/README.md

 ----
 ### Overview

 _ExpressYeaself_  is an open source scientific software package that aims to quickly and accurately predict the contribution a promoter sequence has on on the expression of genes in **_Saccharomyces cerevisiae_** (or '_Brewer's yeast_ ').

-Doing so will streamline the  process in the synthesis of biotherapeautics - such as insulin -
+This will allow the costly and time-consuming trial-and-error processes in the development and synthesis of biotherapeutics to be streamlined.
+Our goal is to use machine learning and data mining to make **recommendations** on which promoter sequences are likely to contribute to high levels of gene expression, and which **are not**.

-For further details on the background science and operation of our package, please see our [use cases](https://github.com/yeastpro/ExpressYeaself/blob/master/doc/use_cases.md).
+For further details on the scientific background of our project and back-end operation of our package, please see our [use cases](https://github.com/yeastpro/ExpressYeaself/blob/master/doc/use_cases.md).

 ----
 ### Current Features